 Typhoon Jelawat is more prosaically known in Japan as Typhoon No. 17.
 It was characterized by winds of up to 180km/h, most memorably illustrated by amateur footage of a parked car on a US military base in Okinawa - the worst hit prefecture - that was rolled like a toy for about 100 meters by the winds.

-However, today, Monday, was characterized by that welcome aftermath of fierce weather: clear blue skies and autumnal balminess (see picture above taken in the Nihonbashi area of Tokyo) , making for an unusually starry night last night, and a particularly striking rising moon this evening in Tokyo.
+However, today, Monday, saw that welcome aftermath of fierce weather: clear blue skies and autumnal balminess (see picture above taken in the Nihonbashi area of Tokyo) , making for an unusually starry night last night, and a particularly striking rising moon this evening in Tokyo.

 Guide Books on Tokyo & Japan